 at South Georgia with Canberra in background

-S(D) Stan Bowles and LS(D) Dave Southwell
+S(D) Stan Bowles and LS(D) Dave Southwell of

-of FCDT 1 with 1,000 lb bomb in HMS Argonaut
+FCDT 1 with 1,000 lb bomb in HMS Argonaut

-During 27 May, progress was made in cutting out two of three access holes for the extrication of ARGONAUT’s remaining unexploded bomb.
+During 27 May, progress was made in cutting out two of three access holes for the extraction of ARGONAUT’s remaining unexploded bomb.
 Repairs to SIR GALAHAD continued while members of FCDT 3 secured and padded the unexploded bomb in SIR LANCELOT.

 Bernie Bruen (wearing beret) with members